designreuse/YouDrive/README.md

 0. Create database called YouDrive on localhost.
 If you decide to create a differently named database, update the JDBC_URL value in Constants.java in the .util package.
 1. Create the tables in the order outlined in the schema.sql document
-2. -Create Admin user by going to http://localhost:8080/YouDrive/adduser.jsp- Create the first admin user by using some variation of this sql script: insert into Users values (DEFAULT,"username","password","firstName","lastName",DEFAULT,DEFAULT,"email@example.com",DEFAULT,DEFAULT,DEFAULT,DEFAULT,DEFAULT,1,DEFAULT,DEFAULT);
+2. Create the first admin user by using some variation of this sql script: insert into Users values (DEFAULT,"username","password","firstName","lastName",DEFAULT,DEFAULT,"email@example.com",DEFAULT,DEFAULT,DEFAULT,DEFAULT,DEFAULT,1,DEFAULT,DEFAULT);
 3. Go to /admin.jsp to start adding/editing/deleting items.